Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

-Now, we look into the $p$-wave channel to investigate emulation performance with the presence of a resonance.
-Here, $\LAMtwo = 200$ MeV and $\lambda = 0.8$ with a resonance located at $E= 3.9 - 2.6\, i$ MeV.
-Figs.~\ref{fig:Pwave_lam2_mpt8_LAM2_200_error_2dim}, \ref{fig:Pwave_lam2_mpt8_LAM2_200_poles}, and \ref{fig:Pwave_lam2_mpt8_LAM2_200_error_1dim} show the results, in parallel to the plotted results in the $s$-wave case.
-The key difference from the $s$-wave is that the physical pole is now located below the real axis and thus has bigger errors than in the previous $s$-wave results.
+Now, I look into the $p$-wave channel to investigate emulation performance with the presence of a resonance.
+Here, $\LAMtwo = 200$ MeV and $\lamtwo = 0.8$ with a resonance located at $E= 3.9 - 2.6\, i$ MeV.
+Figs.~\ref{fig:Pwave_lam2_mpt8_LAM2_200_error_2dim} and~\ref{fig:Pwave_lam2_mpt8_LAM2_200_poles} show the emulation error and spectrum in the complex-$E$ plane, in parallel to the Figs.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim} and~\ref{fig:Swave_BE_10_LAM2_200_poles} for the $s$-wave.
+Since the resonance pole is well reproduced by the emulator, no enhanced error (i.e., dark orange dot) can be found at the resonance location in Fig.~\ref{fig:Pwave_lam2_mpt8_LAM2_200_error_2dim}.
+The other results concerning emulation errors vs $\sqrt{\Neff}$ are also qualitatively similar to those in the $s$-wave case, which can be found in the SM~\cite{Zhang:2024gac_SM}.
+The key difference, though, is that the physical pole is now located below the real axis and thus has bigger errors than in the previous $s$-wave results.
 However, all the other observations are the same as in the $s$-wave case.